greatest-ape/aquatic/README.md

 ./target/release/aquatic_ws -p > "aquatic-ws-config.toml"
 ```

 Make adjustments to the files.
+The values you will most likely want to adjust
+are `socket_workers` (number of threads reading from and writing to sockets)
+and `address` under the `network` section (listening address).
+This goes for
+all three protocols.

+`aquatic_http` requires configuring a TLS certificate file and a private key file
+to run.
+More information is available futher down in this document.

-Then run the tracker with:
+Once done, run the tracker:

 ```sh
 ./target/release/aquatic_udp -c "aquatic-udp-config.toml"